Prospective Member FAQs

 - When is the next Prospective Member (PM) class to begin?
-As of August 2020, the earliest the next Prospective Member class will begin is January 2022.
-Applications and Informational sessions would be held in the Fall of 2021.
-Please continue to check on our website for updated information.
+The next Prospective Member class will begin on December 6, 2021.

 - What does the PM training look like?
 How much time does it take?
 Assume it is like a college semester course – approximately 4 hours per week in person with assignments prior and after each class.
 Additionally, every other weekend there is an 8 hour field course.
 There are quizzes, field challenges, and extra learning required and recommended.
-This typically occurs from the end of January until mid-May (~4 months).
+This will occur from December until mid-May (~6 months).

 - What happens after the PM training concludes?
-After the official PM training concludes in May, PMs attend all-team trainings and participate in missions.
+After the official PM training concludes, PMs attend all-team trainings and participate in missions.
 This is when they put their skills into practice and integrate into the Team.
 Expectations of participating in 50% of all activities is required.
 In mid-October, PMs that have proven their skills and ability to work with our team members towards Alpine Rescue Team’s mission are voted by the Team for full field active membership.

 - What if I already have the outdoor skills you teach PMs?
 Can I just skip the training and join?
 The most basic member of Alpine Rescue Team has a wide variety of skills expected of them to safely participate in searches and rescues for individuals.
 Additionally, like any organization, there is a personal integration within the membership of knowing “how things operate”, which resources are available for members, etc.